Introduction –

 I informed ATC that we had some issues with performance and would be climbing slower.
 This was followed by a TUI UK departing behind us on the same route, where he climbed up and around us because of our slower climb to FL160.

-We briefly entered the red zone, which raised a few alarms in my mind because there was so much water ahead of us and we were so close to making a decision to return to Ibiza, but it quickly changed from red to yellow to green before returning very briefly.
+We briefly entered the red zone, which raised a few alarms in my mind because there was so much water ahead of us and we were so close to deciding to return to Ibiza, but it quickly changed from red to yellow to green before returning very briefly.
 We slowed the climb rate once more and increased airspeed at this time to alleviate the problem, and when the OAT dropped a little more, the problem went away for the rest of the flight.

 I believe this was a sensor issue because all other temperatures and pressures were in the green area, and if other problems had arisen, we would have undoubtedly diverted back to Ibiza, but this was the last thing we required.